-- Ten-day regulatory approval for an AIF certificate, plus JFSC personal questionnaire review process (four to six weeks) for directors and 10% beneficial owners of the Jersey AIFM (if applicable). - Two Jersey directors required. - Where the AIFM is a Jersey entity (such as a general partner, trustee or external manager), it must obtain a licence under the JFSC's AIFMD regime. - An "AIF Certificate" is needed to permit EU/EEA marketing.
-Ongoing JFSC regulation is limited to compliance with the limited applicable AIFMD provisions. - The JFSC assesses the suitability of the fund's promoter having regard to its track record and relevant experience, reputation, financial resources and spread of ultimate ownership, in light of the level of sophistication of the target investor group.

-- Audit and certain regulatory and investor disclosure requirements will also apply. - No ongoing regulation (except limited applicable AIFMD rules).
+- Ten-day regulatory approval for an AIF certificate plus a JFSC personal questionnaire review process (four to six weeks) for directors and 10% beneficial owners of the Jersey AIFM (if applicable). - Two resident Jersey directors required. - Where the AIFM is a Jersey entity (such as a general partner or trustee, or an external manager), it must obtain a licence under the JFSC's AIFMD regime. - An AIF certificate is needed to permit EU/EEA marketing.
+Ongoing JFSC regulation is limited to compliance with the limited applicable AIFMD provisions. - The JFSC assesses the suitability of the fund's promoter, having regard to its track record and relevant experience, reputation, financial resources and spread of ultimate ownership, in light of the level of sophistication of the target investor group. - Audit and certain regulatory and investor disclosure requirements will also apply.